cssnr/zipline-extension/README.md

 You can now click the Zipline icon to view your recent uploads or open Options.
 Right-click on any Image, Video, Audio, or URL upload to Zipline or Shorten URL.

-Alternatively, you can open the Options page and add your URL and Token.
+Alternatively, you can open the Options page and add your URL and Token manually.

-# Support
+## Support

 For help using the web extension, utilize any these resources: